-Just before Christmas, I received a pair of Perkune XLR/TRS audiophile cables for my Recording studio and now I have decided to write a review about these studio interconnects.
-I noticed people buying them for hi-end home audiophile systems.
-I wanted for my Recording studio monitoring which does quite the opposite.
-And to be frank, I was not sure if these cables were going to do the job!.
+Just before Christmas, I received a pair of Perkune XLR/TRS audiophile cables for my Recording studio.
+And now, have decided to write this Studio interconnects review.
+I noticed people buying for hi-end home audiophile systems.
+But, I wanted them for my Recording studio monitoring which does quite the opposite.
+And, to be frank, I was not sure if these cables were going to do the job!.

 The first thing I will say is these cables are very well made.
 Though it’s clear they were hand made but it does not feel like they would fall apart in few years of plugging in/out.
 I am not surprised Mr Goodwin is giving them a lifetime guarantee.
 On the other side visually they do not look any different than a 30 pounds cable from Amazon.

-Sonically – First time I plugged them in, I sat quietly expecting some magic.
+The first time I plugged them in, I sat quietly expecting some magic.
 Something to make my jaw drop.
 I sat there before playing first loss-less files and my project files and really expected to hear some big difference.
 But the first time all I heard was a wider and deeper image of the music track as a whole.
-I thought is That all?
+I thought is that all?
 Oh boy, was I wrong!

 I use a pair of Focal Cms65 with sub adding a touch at the very bottom.
 All signals converted by Saffire 24dsp or Motu 828mk2 that I consider to be excellent.
 My work consists of, I would say, 20% vocal recording / 20% composing various bits / 60% mixing.
 Mixing is really the toughest part out of the three.
 I decided to see how my mixes would sound with the Perkune audiophile cables.